mstefferson/Canopy/README.md

 ![A nice tree](./static/tree.jpg)

 ## How machine learning can keep cities green
 Cities receive enormous beenfits from the trees within them---from carbon sequestration to quality of life improvement---and these benefits diretly lead to finacial returns for a city.
-To maximize these returns, cities have to conduct a tree census, which requires thousands of man hours.
+To maximize these returns, cities conduct tree censuses, which require thousands of man hours.
 I've built a platform for automating this process by detecting trees from satellite images.

 This repo contains code to predict the locations of trees from a satellite tif image.
 This work was for a consulting project for the city of Athens, Greece, which I worked on as an Insight AI Fellow.
 My google slide presentation can be found [here](https://docs.google.com/presentation/d/1hJy6QlZ1l-aOmU88pd-6kLe2fV3JfEG0gt8AKGEz_qs/edit?usp=sharing).

+I have designed a pipeline for analyzing 4-channel GIS satellite images (tif files) that other cities and engineers should feel free to use!

 ## Setup
 Clone the repository